horker/psnotebook/README.md

 |Get-NotebookWindowDispatcher|Get a Dispatcher object that the Notebook's GUI exposes.|
 |Invoke-WpfAction|Invoke a script block under the thread in which the Notebook application is running.|

-## Limitationas
+## Limitations

 The following limitations exist in the current version:

+- Keyboard input
+- Terminal escape sequences

-- Keyboard input.
-The following operations do not work: `Read-Host`, `$ErrorActionPreference='Inquire'`, a console debugger (`Set-PSBreakpoint`) and native applications that perform any console I/O operations except writing to standard and error outputs.
+By these limitations, the following cmdlets and operations do not work: `Read-Host`, `Set-PSBreakpoint` (console debugger) and `$ErrorActionPreference='Inquire'`.

+Native applications that perform any console I/O operations except writing to standard and error outputs do not work correctly.
-- Terminal escape sequences.
-- Any customization is not available for now.

 ## Notes